 • The son and his father have reconciled.
 Michael is now a proud grandpa.

 • After his release, Michael said “I understand suffering and I understand unfairness.
 I have discovered that God exists, that He is wise, and that He loves me.
 If you internalize these, then what’s the problem?”

 If Jesus came back and walked among us, I think he would tell redemption stories like this.
-About suffering and injustice.
-About a man humbly turning to God when the chips were down.
-About experiencing God, and dramatic life changes.
-About becoming a giver.
-About reconciling with people who had wronged him.
+About suffering and injustice, about a man humbly turning to God when the chips were down.
+And about experiencing God, and dramatic life changes.
+About becoming a giver, about reconciling with people who had wronged him.
 And about looking to God’s resources of wisdom and love which can reduce the anxiety of our problems.

 The Gray Nomad.

 Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.
 (Matthew, chapter 11).